Table of Contents

 Using open source is free

-Using open source monitoring tools is free.
-Open source Graphite and Prometheus are great tools for monitoring time series data, and it is easy to pair them with Grafana for visualization and alerts.
-It’s possible to use all of these tools at your company with zero cost.
+Using open-source monitoring tools is free.
+Open source Graphite and Prometheus are great tools for monitoring time-series data, and it is easy to pair them with Grafana for visualization and alerts.
+It’s possible to use all of these tools at your company at zero cost.

 However, operating open-source software isn’t free

 The danger of open source monitoring is seen when your production grows too large for you to be able to easily manage it on your own.
 It might be really cheap to monitor a small system with Graphite, but when that system expands, it can get more and more difficult, costing you time and money.